inphobia/p5-idea-wikiclone/Known-syntax-issues.md

 Because of incremental nature of IDEA lexer and Perl's heavy context dependency, there are few nuances in Perl syntax for Camelcade plugin:
+* After initial project indexing, some package subs calls, like `Foo::bar` may be incorrectly recognized as package names.
+Hitting enter (causes re-lexing) should solve the problem.
 * In constructions like `(grep | map | sort) { ... } (/regex/ | <handle>)` you should help lexer to recognize regex or handle reading.
 Use `m/regex/` to force regex proper parsing and use enclosing parentheses for filehandle reading: `(<handle>)`